llefranc/42_lem-ipc/README.md

 ## Modes

+		./lemipc [team-number]

-lem-ipc can be launch in two different modes : graphic mode or player mode.
-The mode is determinated based on the team number.
+lem-ipc can be launch in two different modes : **graphic mode or player mode**.
+The mode is determinated based on the team number provided as argument.

+### Graphic mode

+		./lemipc 0

+To launch the graphic mode, you need to run `lemipc` with **0 as team number**.

+The graphic mode display the grid with the position of each player, and refreshed the grid each time a player mooves.

+- :warning: Only one instance of the graphic mode can run at any time :warning:
+- :warning: The graphic mode must run during the game, otherwise the game end immediately :warning:

+### Player mode

+		./lemipc [1-7]

 - Each instance of a process is a player.
 -